 - 5 Things I Wish Sustainable Fashion Designers Knew

 Would I Recommend ThredUp Goody Boxes?

 The clothing sent in the thredUp Goody Box was full price for name brand clothes.
 I get that and totally understand.
 It’s just not the way I like to buy secondhand clothing.

-For instance, the Banana Republic sweater that I kept – and it was the only item that I kept – was $16.99.
+For instance, the Banana Republic sweater that I kept from my first Goody Box – and it was the only item that I kept – was $16.99.
 To me, that’s a lot of money for a secondhand piece of clothing not directly going to charity.
 In my local Meals on Wheels thrift store, I found the same Banana Republic sweater in a different color for $7.